-When measuring electricity consumption, Gas consumption, Independent Variables, Site Constants, or any other relevant parameter, the Accredited Certificate Provider must:
+When measuring Eligible Fuel consumption, Independent Variables, Site Constants, or any other relevant parameter, the Accredited Certificate Provider must:

-- (a) define the Measurement Period so that it consists of a start date and an end date, and optionally a time of day for each of those dates; - (b) define the Measurement Period so that it will have: - (i) in relation to the Baseline Energy Model under clause 7A.3 of this Rule, an end date that occurs before the Implementation Date;

-- (ii) in relation to the Operating Energy Model under clause 7A.4 of this Rule, a start date that occurs after the Implementation Date; and - (iii) in relation to Measured Annual Electricity Savings or Gas Savings calculated using Equation 7A.4 of this Rule, a start date that occurs on or after the Implementation Date and an end date that is the day before the anniversary of the start date (such that the Measurement Period is for a full year); and - (iv) in relation to Additional Energy Savings calculated in accordance with clause 7A.14 of this Rule, a start date that occurs on the Implementation Date or the anniversary of the Implementation Date (as the case may be) and an end date that is the day before the anniversary of the start date (such that the Measurement Period is for one or more full years and within the Maximum Time Period for Forward Creation determined under clause 7A.12). - (c) define the frequency of measurements over the Measurement Period; - (d) define which items of End-User Equipment will have their electricity consumption, Gas consumption, or both, measured (the measurement boundary); - (e) specify measurement equipment (meters) or other sources of measurements; - (f) define the calibration procedures, accuracy and precision of such measurement methods; - (f1) ensure that the Measurement Period includes any time periods during which Independent Variables may reasonably be expected to lead to the Implementation increasing electricity consumption or Gas consumption or both; - (g) record and exclude any Non-Routine Events that occurred during the Measurement Period, ensuring that the percentage of time excluded is less than 20% of the Measurement Period; and - (h) have the Measurement Procedures defined by clauses 7A.5 (a) to (g) deemed appropriate for the Implementation by a Measurement and Verification Professional, with their written explanatory reasoning provided.

-7A.5A Measurement Procedures in relation to the Baseline Energy Model
+- (a) define the Measurement Period so that it consists of a start date and an end date, and optionally a time of day for each of those dates; - (b) define the Measurement Period so that it will have: - (i) in relation to the Baseline Energy Model under clause 7A.3 of this Rule, an end date that occurs before the Implementation Date; - (ii) in relation to the Operating Energy Model under clause 7A.4 of this Rule, a start date that occurs after the Implementation Date; and - (iii) in relation to Measured Annual Eligible Fuelf Savings calculated using Equation 7A.4 of this Rule, a start date that occurs on or after the Implementation Date and an end date that is the day before the anniversary of the start date (such that the Measurement Period is for a full year); and - (iv) in relation to Additional Energy Savings calculated in accordance with clause 7A.14 of this Rule, a start date that occurs on the Implementation Date or the anniversary of the Implementation Date (as the case may be) and an end date that is the day before the anniversary of the start date (such that the Measurement Period is for one or more full years and within the Maximum Time Period for Forward Creation determined under clause 7A.12). - (c) define the Measurement Frequency of measurements over the Measurement Period; - (d) define the Measurement Boundary; - (e) specify measurement equipment (meters) or other sources of measurements; - (f) define the calibration procedures, accuracy and precision of such measurement methods.
+This is not required for meters approved by the National Measurement Institute that are used for the purposes of trade as defined by the National Measurement Act 1960; - (f1) ensure that the Measurement Period includes time periods during which Independent Variables may reasonably be expected to lead to the Implementation increasing consumption of the relevant Eligible Fuel; - (g) (deleted) - (h) have the Measurement Procedures defined by clauses 7A.5 (a) to (g) deemed appropriate for the Implementation by a Measurement and Verification Professional, with their written explanatory reasoning provided. - 7A.5A Measurement Procedures in Relation to the Baseline Energy Model